Nicolas Mercier: Club career

 A former youth academy player of Versailles, Mercier joined Auxerre in 2018.
 On 2 October 2020, he signed his first professional contract with the club.
 He made his professional debut for the club on 2 August 2021 in a 3–0 league win against Grenoble.

 On 28 July 2022, Mercier was loaned to Avranches.

+On 26 September 2024, Mercier was loaned to Paris 13 Atletico.

 International career

 Mercier is a French youth international.
 He has appeared in friendlies for under-16 and under-17 teams.